-Teacher Subject Specialism Training (TSST) Programmes – starting October 2018 – Secondary Mathematics and Secondary Physics
+Teacher Subject Specialism Training (TSST) Programmes – starting October 2019 – Secondary Mathematics and Secondary Physics

-Redborne Upper School, in partnership with The University of Bedfordshire, is running two school led secondary TSST programmes from October 2018 – June 2019.
+Redborne Upper School, in partnership with The University of Bedfordshire, is running two school led secondary TSST programmes from October 2019 – June 2020.
 Places are currently available on the programmes.

 Are you currently employed as secondary school teacher with QTS who wishes to develop either their secondary mathematics or physics subject knowledge because you currently sometimes teach these subjects, or may be asked to do so in the future?
-Or, are you a non-practicing secondary mathematics/physics teacher with QTS or a non-practicing secondary school teacher with QTS who, whilst not a mathematics/physics specialist has some previous experience of teaching mathematics/physics?
+Or, are you a non-practising secondary mathematics/physics teacher with QTS or a non-practising secondary school teacher with QTS who, whilst not a mathematics/physics specialist has some previous experience of teaching mathematics/physics?

 Perhaps you are a Teacher without QTS working in an Academy.
-Or a member of and have been awarded Qualified Teacher Learning & Skills status (QTLS) by the Society for Education .
+Or a member of and have been awarded Qualified Teacher Learning and Skills status (QTLS) by the Society for Education .
 If so, you too would be eligible for funding.
 You may be a teacher with QTS who is looking to return to the profession.

 If so, do you want to access the relevant programme, which is free of charge?

-Those seeking a place on the secondary Mathematics programme are asked to arrange for the completion of the ‘Maths Participant School Information 18-19’ form.
+Those seeking a place on the secondary Mathematics programme are asked to arrange for the completion of the Maths Participant School Information 19-20 form.

-Those seeking a place on the Physics programme are asked to arrange for the completion of the ‘Physics Participant School Information 18-19’ form.
+Those seeking a place on the Physics programme are asked to arrange for the completion of the Physics Participant School Information 19-20 form.

 Then email the completed form to Vicki Walsh (email@example.com) by the 20th September 2019 at the very latest.
 Please note: places are allocated on a first come, first served basis.